dortegadelv/HaplotypeDFEStandingVariation/README.md

 We included these programs in the Programs/ folder:

 1. PReFerSim.- We conducted forward simulations using PReFerSim.
-We include the version of PReFerSim we used in our paper with this repository (but see https://github.com/LohmuellerLab/PReFerSim for the latest version).
+We include the version of PReFerSim we used in our paper with this repository.
+Check https://github.com/LohmuellerLab/PReFerSim for the latest version of PReFerSim and the instructions to run PReFerSim.
+You can also download the latest version of PReFerSim from the Bioconda package manager.
-2. FoIS.- This program implements an importance sampling method based on a paper by Monty Slatkin (2001, Genetics Research) with some modifications explained in our paper to: 1) Model the uncertainty in our estimate of the population allele frequency and 2) Evaluate multiple values of selection using the same set of simulated allele frequency trajectories.
-We use this program to calculate the expected value of statistics from alleles that have a particular sample allele frequency in the present.
+2. FoIS.- This program implements an importance sampling method based on a paper by Monty Slatkin (2001, Genetics Research) to simulate a set of allele frequency trajectories from genetic variants evolving under a particular strength of natural selection.
+We performed some modifications to the original method by Monty Slatkin to: 1) Model the uncertainty in our estimate of the population allele frequency and 2) Evaluate multiple values of selection using the same set of simulated allele frequency trajectories.
+We use this program to calculate the expected value of statistics from alleles that have a particular sample allele frequency in the present, such as the pairwise identity-by state lengths surrounding variants that have a particular strength of natural selection acting on them.
 The program can model any arbitrary demographic scenario.
+You can also download FoIS from the Bioconda package manager.

 ## Plotting scripts